Zahra-Razavi/zahra-razavi.github.io/border ai-app/PROJECT_OVERVIEW.md

 ## License & Disclaimer

 This is a prototype demonstration.
-Border.ai is not affiliated with Immigration, Refugees and Citizenship Canada (IRCC) or the Canadian government.
+Border AI is not affiliated with Immigration, Refugees and Citizenship Canada (IRCC) or the Canadian government.
 Always verify information with official IRCC sources.